richorama/AzureRunMe/README.md

 * $guid$ expands to a new Globally Unique Identifier
 * $now$ expands to DateTime.Now (the current time).
 * $roleroot$" expands to the role root directory
-* $clouddrive$" expands to the directory where the clouddrive is mounted
 * $approot$ expands to $roleroot$\approot
 * $version$ expands to the AzureRunMe version e.g. 1.0.0.18